 The history of mutiny is a history of conscious rebellion against military hierarchy.
 The study of mutiny is far more instructive than the study of the tired, imperial victories of states and their murderous armies.
-Since the first documented mutiny against Julius Caesar by Gallic conscripts over two thousand years ago, mutineers have played an important role in checking the absolutist and militaristic dreams of wouldbe emperors.
+Since the first documented mutiny against Julius Caesar by Gallic conscripts over two thousand years ago, mutineers have played an important role in checking the absolutist and militaristic dreams of would-be emperors.
 Mutinies have occurred in every major war on every continent.
 There is an undeniable thread connecting mutineers throughout history to our modern day struggles-a rejection of totalitarian authority and a fierce demand for freedom.

 Mutinies aren't merely random acts of disgruntled soldiers, mutinies are political uprisings.
-These range from the rejection of British cultural imperialism by Muslims in the Sepoy Mutiny, black soldiers fighting against their racist superiors on the USS Chicago, the unpaid immigrants that rose up against the Union during U.S. Civil War, anarchist sailors rejecting communist tyranny during the famous Kronstadt Uprising, to the burning of barracks by maltreated soldiers in the Papua Mutinies of 1999 and 2002.
+These range from the rejection of British cultural imperialism by Muslims in the Sepoy Mutiny, black soldiers fighting against their racist superiors on the USS Chicago, unpaid immigrants rising up against the Union during US Civil War, anarchist sailors rejecting communist tyranny during the famous Kronstadt Uprising, to the burning of barracks by maltreated soldiers in the Papua Mutinies of 1999 and 2002.

-biased reports, the authorities cannot deny or erase why mutinies have for so long kept generals from getting a restful sleep.
-The Vietnam"conflict" was marked by full-scale mutinies against the U.S. military.
+Quir Qui Free For All "Discipline is the soul of an army." -George Washington Most writings on mutinies come from official military reports and tribunal transcripts.
+Despite these biased reports, the authorities cannot deny or erase why mutinies have for so long kept generals from getting a restful sleep.
+The Vietnam "conflict" was marked by full-scale mutinies against the US military.
 When an American soldier in Vietnam killed a superior officer, the term "fragging" came into use.
 Although the term simply meant that a fragmentation grenade was used in the murder, it later became an all-encompassing term for such actions.
 Hundreds or thousands of "fraggings" occurred during Vietnam, but the precise number is uncertain.
-Dr. Terry Anderson of Texas A & M University wrote, "The US Army itself does not know exactly how many... officers were murdered.
+Dr. Terry Anderson of Texas A&M University wrote: "The US Army itself does not know exactly how many [...] officers were murdered.
 But they know at least 600 were murdered, and then they have another 1400 that died mysteriously.
-Consequently by early 1970, the army was at war not with the enemy but with itself."
+Consequently, by early 1970, the army was at war not with the enemy but with itself."
 Many pacifists would argue in favor of staying out of the military but activists with the courage to spread their ideas in the ranks and the courage to put a bullet in an officer's head could potentially be as effective as yet another peace demonstration in Washington, D.C.
 Diversity of tactics, indeed.

 Vietnam mutineers were more sophisticated than their ancestors, in both their use of media and non-hierarchical structures to ferment mutiny.
-At best count, there were at least 144 underground newspapers published on or aimed at U.S. military bases in this country and overseas.
+At best count, there were at least 144 underground newspapers published on or aimed at US military bases in this country and overseas.
 These journals were not mere gripe-sheets that poked fun in the "Beetle Bailey" tradition against the brass but intelligent and passionate calls for resistance.
 "In Vietnam," writes the Ft.
 Lewis-McChord Free Press, "the Lifers, the Brass, are the true Enemy, not the Viet-Cong."
 Another West Coast sheet advises readers: "Don't desert.
 Go to Vietnam and kill your commanding officer."
-They even developed proto-infoshops right on military bases in the U.S. and abroad.
-By 1971, there were at least II (some military researchers suggest as many as 26) on-base antiwar "coffee houses" which supplied Gls with rock music, cheap coffee, antiwar literature, how-to tips on desertion, and similar disruptive counsels while serving to organize deeper resistances inside the armed forces.
+They even developed proto-infoshops right on military bases in the US and abroad.
+By 1971, there were at least 11 (some military researchers suggest as many as 26) on-base antiwar "coffee houses" which supplied GIs with rock music, cheap coffee, antiwar literature, howto tips on desertion, and similar disruptive counsels while serving to organize deeper resistances inside the armed forces.